freohr/yet-another-glog-hack/rules/PlayerRules.md

 #### Identifying Magic

 Wizards can smell magic in the air.
 By tasting, rubbing, or closely inspecting an item, you can tell if it is magic.
 You may need to test the item to determine what type of magic.
-You can test Intelligence to see if you can learn anything else about the item without testing it.
+You can make an Intelligence skill check to see if you can learn anything else about the item without testing it.

 #### Magic Mishaps